Table of Contents

 You won’t want to miss what’s coming next! 😎

 Welcome to OpenCADE!
-A truly open platform for building your own personal Arcade console.
+A truly open/modular platform for building your own personal Arcade console.
 OpenCADE is now available for download/3D-Printing to allow you to begin building your own custom Arcade.
 It’s very configurable and allows you to Make it Your Way.

 Here you’ll find some of the latest additions now supported by OpenCADE.
 All the 3D Models, templates and instructions on this page are provided to you at no cost.
-If you like this project and want to help, please like, share or subscribe on our videos!
+If you like this project and want to support us, please like, share or subscribe on our videos!
 Check out all the supported options for the Glen’s Retro Show components here.

-We hope you enjoy this solution and let us know how we can do a better job in our future productions.
+We hope you enjoy this solution and let us know how we can do a better job.
 This is an on-going project with more options being designed for it.
 Where’s that Trackball already??
 Oh wait, here it is!

 -The Wagner’s TechTalk Team (Jon & Landon)